 Don’t do anything to attracts undue attention.
 Just sit down with your eyes closed or keep them open, but do not look at anything in particular.

 Try to be aware of your thoughts, but don’t follow them.
 Just look at them, as if from the outside, watching them, but not getting involved with them.
 This would calm down your mind and make you feel peaceful and happy.

 You can use the time on the bus or train to learn words and grammar of a foreign language.

 You can either take with you a book teaching a foreign language, a small dictionary, or use an app on your smartphone that teaches a language.

 If you may attention to your body, you will notice that it is often tense.
 This tension is involuntary, wasting your energy and tiring your body.
 Since you have some spare time on the train or bus, why not try to loosen your tensed body?

 Do this in a way that does not attract undue attention.
-Just focus on your body, and over and again, calm any tensed muscles.
-You will find that as soon as you relax a muscle, it becomes tense again.
+Just focus on your body and relax any tensed muscles.
+You might find out that as soon as you relax a muscle, it becomes tense again.
 However, with some persistence, gradually, your body will learn to relax.

 Do you have any other ideas on how to use the time effectively when commuting?
 Great, go ahead and use them.